crownstone/crownstone-sdk/GUIDE_STONE.md

 #### Hub
 With a hub, the Guidestones can be constantly controlled and monitored via the internet.

+Currently there is an Android test app available that acts as hub for scanning (tracking) wearables, available on [git](https://github.com/crownstone/mesh-scan-sync-android).

 #### Scanning
 This enables the localization of wearables, also requires a hub.